JCPenney cuts more jobs, capping off a gloomy week for retailers

 Victoria apparently needs a new Secret too.
 L Brands (LB), the owner of the lingerie seller and Bath & Body Works, plunged 14% Thursday after its outlook turned out to be more devilish than angelic.

 Nordstrom (JWN), which is trying to go private, failed to impress investors with its latest results after the closing bell Thursday.
-Its stock fell 6% Friday morning.
+Its stock fell 6% Friday morning before rebounding.

 And the other shoe dropped at Foot Locker (FL).
 The sneaker and athletic apparel company's sales missed forecasts and its outlook was weak as well.
 Foot Locker's stock dove 7% Friday morning.